 Table of Contents

 Chapter 2.
-Conceptual model of the Interactive Narrative Approach.
+The conceptual model underpinning the Narrative Approach

-Part 2: Developing and implementing an Interactive Nonfiction Narrative.
+Part 2: Developing and implementing an Informing Story

 Chapter 8.
-Possibilities and challenges with the INN.
+Possibilities and challenges of the Narrative Approach

 Christine Howitt is an associate professor at the Graduate School of Education at the University of Western Australia.
 Her research interests focus on young children's science learning, science identity, learning in informal contexts, participatory research and rights of the child.
 She has worked extensively with Fiona Mayne to produce a range of papers on young childrenâ€™s active involvement in the research process, exploring appropriate ethical and methodological approaches.